 Are you in search of the best probiotics for histamine intolerance?
 If you're like I once was, overwhelmed by the many choices of probiotic strains and their impact on the gut microbiome, this article is for you.
-Histamine intolerance can bring about debilitating symptoms, leaving you wondering what you can or cannot include in your low histamine diet.
+Histamine intolerance can bring about debilitating symptoms, leaving you wondering what you can or cannot include in your low-histamine diet.

 But here's the kicker: Some probiotics can produce histamine in your digestive tract.
-If you're grappling with histamine sensitivity, histamine intolerance, or conditions like Mast Cell Activation Syndrome (MCAS), certain foods and probiotic strains might be on your avoid-list.
+If you're grappling with histamine sensitivity, histamine intolerance, or conditions like Mast Cell Activation Syndrome (MCAS), certain foods and probiotic strains might need to be on your avoid-list.

 When I healed my gut, I was able to relieve a significant amount of histamine intolerance symptoms like excessive itchiness, migraines, and bloating.
 I am here to share what I learned along the way!